History of the United States Coast Guard: Carl von Paulsen rescue

 Lieutenant Commander Carl von Paulsen set down the seaplane Arcturus in a heavy sea in January 1933 off Cape Canaveral and rescued a boy adrift in a skiff.
 The aircraft sustained so much damage during the open water landing that it could not take off.
 Ultimately, Arcturus washed onto the beach and all including the boy were saved.
 Commander Paulsen was awarded the Gold Lifesaving Medal for this rescue.

+Formation of the Coast Guard Auxiliary

+On June 23, 1939, the United States Congress passed the Coast Guard Reserve Act of 1939, creating a volunteer reserve force for the United States Coast Guard.
+Initially, the Coast Guard Reserve was a civilian volunteer force, and was the predecessor of the Coast Guard Auxiliary.
+The split between the Reserve and the Auxiliary would not occur until 1941.

 Absorption of the United States Lighthouse Service

 The United States Lighthouse Service which was the oldest government agency, dating from 7 August 1789, was absorbed by the Coast Guard on 1 July 1939.

 The 1940s

 World War II

 Before the American entry into World War II, cutters of the Coast Guard patrolled the North Atlantic.
 In January 1940 President Roosevelt directed the establishment of the Atlantic Weather Observation Service using Coast Guard cutters and U.S. Weather Bureau observers.

 After the invasion of Denmark by Germany on 9 April 1940, President Roosevelt ordered the International Ice Patrol to continue as a legal pretext to patrol Greenland, whose cryolite mines were vital to refining aluminum and whose geographic location allowed accurate weather forecasts to be made for Europe.
 The Greenland Patrol was maintained by the Coast Guard for the duration of the war.